Jnjy/CS4248_G10/README.md

 # CS4248 Group Project: Machine Reading Comprehension (MRC)

 ## Introduction
-Machine Reading Comprehension (MRC) stands at the forefront of Natural Language Processing (NLP), playing a pivotal role in Question Answering (QA) tasks.
-QA involves the comprehension of a given corpus, followed by the selection of text spans within the corpus that answer a set of posed questions.
-In our CS4248 group project, we delved into the realm of pre-trained transformer-based models to scrutinize their strengths and weaknesses.
-Specifically, we focused on BERT, DistilBERT, RoBERTa, ALBERT, and XLNet.
+Machine Reading Comprehension (MRC) is a critical facet of Natural Language Processing (NLP), particularly in the domain of Question Answering (QA) tasks.
+Question Answering involves comprehending the given corpus, then selecting the span of text in the corpus that answers to a given set of questions.
+In this project, we explored the different pre-trained transformer-based models to identify the strengths and weaknesses of the different models, respectively BERT, DistilBERT, RoBERTa, AlBERT and XLNet.
+To further improve the performance on QA, we proceed to fine-tune the models' hyperparameters to obtain best performing based model.
+We then explore the imperative of enhancing MRC performance through an ensemble methodology, amalgamating the capabilities of the fine-tuned transformer-based models.
+Our experiments demonstrates that **our ensemble model outperforms** all of the selected baseline models.

-To elevate QA performance, we engaged in a meticulous process of hyperparameter fine-tuning for each model.
-This optimization aimed to identify the most effective configuration for achieving the best-performing base model.
-Additionally, recognizing the potential benefits of an ensemble approach, we explored combining the strengths of our fine-tuned transformer-based models.
-Our experiments revealed that our ensemble model surpassed the majority of individual models, although it fell short of outperforming the top-performing model, RoBERTa, in terms of overall performance.

 ## Built With
 The project is built using the following technologies and frameworks: